bakalyar/currency_converter_api/README.md

 3(DONE).
 Create a plugin 'Free Currency Converter API' for free.currencyconverterapi.com

-4.Provide a block for converting with allowed currencies and ordering settings.
+4.(DONE).
+Provide a block for converting with allowed currencies and ordering settings.

 5.(DONE).
 Create caching for some time for currencies rates.